waimea-hwstringer/200assessment/docs/Development.md

 - She thinks that we will need a section for tiers.

 Additional problems that she had:
-Certain texts need to be capitalised
+Certain letters need to be capitalised
-Carrot was added as a flavour enum for the flavour type on the bookings table Added shape of cake tin (under size enum)
+Carrot was added as an enum value for the flavour type on the bookings table Added shape of cake tin (under size enum)

 Themes for cakes added:
 - Baby shower
-- Gender reveal
 - Anniversary

 I will need to implement these features tomorrow.